-1. Does it Float? - In this exercise students will participate in a hands on activity to learn about buoyancy and design.
-The activity will include 1 demo and a hands on project of building tinfoil boats.
+1. Does it Float? - In this exercise students will participate in a hands-on activity to learn about buoyancy and design.
+The activity will include one demo and a hands-on project of building tinfoil boats.
 The project is to build a tinfoil boat capable of holding the most pennies possible.
-After the first design iteration student will introduced to Archimedes principle through a demonstration and then be given the task to modify their design based on concepts learned and produce a second boat.
+After the first design iteration, students will be introduced to Archimedes principle through a demonstration and then be given the task to modify their design based on concepts learned and produce a second boat.

 2. Shopping with Sparki - Say hello to Sparki, your own personal robot.
-Imagine a future where everyone has their own robots: capable of doing basic tasks for them.
+Imagine a future when everyone has their own robots capable of doing basic tasks for them.
 Say you want to go to the store to pick up your iPhone 37, but your hover board is broken.
 No worries!
-You have to send Sparki to get your package!
+You can send Sparki to get your package!
 Students will learn how to program Sparki to perform basic tasks using MiniBloq and SparkiDuino.
 The goal is to have Sparki follow a path, pick up an object, and return it to you.
 This activity will test the students' programming skills, problem solving skills, communication skills, and spatial awareness.

-3. The World of Robotics - In the hands on activity, groups of students will visit different robot stations and take control of the unique robotic systems.
+3. The World of Robotics - In the hands-on activity, groups of students will visit different robot stations and take control of the unique robotic systems.
 Principles of design, control, and application will be stressed throughout the session.
-The activity will end on a reflection period, where students will collectively discuss the countless ways to solve any problem using what they learned via all the robot systems they interacted with."
+The activity will end with a reflection period during which students will collectively discuss the countless ways to solve any problem using what they learned via all the robot systems with which they interacted.

-5. Truss-ted Design - Small teams of students compete in a bridge building event.
+5. Truss-ted Design - In this activity, small teams of students compete in a bridge building event.
 Using only a limited supply of paper and tape, teams build the strongest truss-bridges possible.
 Scores will be updated live - to stay in the lead, teams will have to upgrade their bridges to beat the competition in this continuously evolving championship.

-6. Egg Drop Challenge - In a car crash, protective devices such as airbags and seatbelts reduce the effect of impact and can save your life.
+6. Egg Drop Challenge - In a car crash, protective devices such as airbags and seatbelts reduce the effect of impact and can save lives.
 Using the laws of physics and properties of materials to design such devices is an important challenge for mechanical engineers.
-In the Egg Drop Challenge, students will design protective carriers for raw eggs, attempting to reduce and ultimately eliminate damage when the egg is dropped from some height.
+In the Egg Drop Challenge, students will design protective carriers for raw eggs attempting to reduce and, ultimately, eliminate damage when the egg is dropped from some height.
 Students will explore the properties of materials and explain what characteristics make a material effective or ineffective in protecting their egg from the forces of impact.
-Materials will be “purchased” by students, requiring them to plan their designs to be cost effective and within the budget.
+Materials will be “purchased” by students, requiring them to plan their designs to be cost effective and within a budget.
 The activity encourages students to think critically about material choices, designs and improvements throughout the process of building and testing their carriers.

-8. Oil Spill & Response Clean-up - Students will have the opportunity to work in groups and investigate the effects of an “oil spill” in a water body.
-In a simulated “ocean” students will drop a small amount of oil into the water and see the effects and interaction.
-Students simulate an oil spill and cleanup both before and after the use of dispersants using materials that act similar to oil spill response technologies.
+8. Oil Spill & Response Cleanup - Students will have the opportunity to work in groups and investigate the effects of an “oil spill” in a water body.
+In a simulated “ocean”, students will drop a small amount of oil into the water and see the effects and interaction.
+Students simulate an oil spill and cleanup both before and after the use of dispersants using materials that act similarly to oil spill response technologies.
 They discuss the effectiveness and flaws of oil cleanup strategies based on the results.
-Students will simulate an environmental disaster in a classroom environment, b. analyze the effectiveness of oil cleanup efforts, and discuss cleanup tactics and the environmental impacts of using dispersants.
+Students will simulate an environmental disaster in a classroom environment, analyze the effectiveness of oil cleanup efforts, and discuss cleanup tactics and the environmental impacts of using dispersants.